Overview

 Application

-Interested applicants must be PharmD graduates of accredited college of pharmacy, be eligible for licensure in the State of Ohio, and submit the standard application materials through PhORCAS (i.e. Letter of Intent, CV, the three standard reference forms in PhORCAS, official college transcripts), along with:
+Interested applicants must be actively enrolled or PharmD graduates of accredited college of pharmacy, be eligible for licensure in the State of Ohio, and submit the standard application materials through PhORCAS (i.e. Letter of Intent, CV, the 3 standard reference forms in PhORCAS, official pharmacy college transcript), along with:

-- We request a minimum of one (two is preferred) of your three references should come from a preceptor who you have worked with in a clinical setting, related to an APPE in acute or ambulatory care.
+1. We request a minimum of one (two is preferred) of your three references should come from a preceptor who you have worked with in a clinical setting, related to an APPE in acute or ambulatory care.
 The clinical preceptor should be able to comment on your scope of responsibility, total patient load, level of autonomy, clinical abilities, and organizational and time management skills.
-All three reference writers should use the standard PhORCAS template to submit their candidate recommendation.
+All 3 reference writers should use the standard PhORCAS template to submit their candidate recommendations.

 Please submit all application materials via Pharmacy Online Residency Centralized Application Service (PhORCAS).

-Deadline for receipt of these materials to be considered for an interview is January 1, 2023 by 11:59 PM.
-In-person interviews are preferred; however a virtual option will be offered to any applicant unable to participate in person.
+Deadline for receipt of these materials to be considered for an interview is January 2, 2024 by 11:59 PM.
+In-person interviews are preferred; however a virtual option will be also be offered to any applicant unable to participate in person.

-Appointments of applicants to residency positions may be contingent upon the applicants satisfying certain eligibility requirements [e.g., graduating from accredited college of pharmacy, obtaining pharmacist license in Ohio (for Ohio sites) within 90 days of start date, and successful completion of a pre-employment physical and drug screen, including testing for cotinine].
+Appointments of applicants to residency positions are contingent upon the applicants satisfying certain eligibility requirements (e.g., graduating from an accredited college of pharmacy, obtaining a pharmacist license in Ohio within 90 days of start date, and successful completion of a pre-employment physical and drug screen, including testing for nicotine, and attendance of an onboarding appointment on-site in Ohio, or as otherwise directed by Occupational health at least 2 weeks prior to the start date).

 Additional Resources